eliasis-framework/wp-plugin-info/README.md

 ## Requirements

-This library is supported by **PHP versions 5.6** or higher and is compatible with **HHVM versions 3.0** or higher.
+This plugin is supported by **PHP versions 5.6** or higher and is compatible with **HHVM versions 3.0** or higher.

 ## Installation

-The preferred way to install this extension is through [Composer](http://getcomposer.org/download/).
+The preferred way to install this plugin is through [Composer](http://getcomposer.org/download/).

 To install **WP Plugin Info**, simply: